Citizenship

 Second citizenship

-Agreement on dual citizenship recognition between the two countries
+Dual citizenship agreement between the countries

 Yes